kadisoka/iam/README.md

 provide user account management for your application.

 Monolithic architecture is preferable if your service is relatively small as it's easier to maintain.
-Don't worry, if your service got big, you can transition to microservice architecture with minimum effort.
+If your application is getting popular, you can transition to microservice architecture with minimum effort.